anzilsystems/beba-node-sdk/readme.md

 ```

 ## Configuration
- Set custom environment variables for BEBA_CLIENT_KEY,BEBA_CLIENT_SECRET and BEBA_ENV(i.e live or sandbox) using the export command using the keys you received when registering your application from the developer portal.<br>
+ Set custom environment variables for BEBA_CLIENT_KEY, BEBA_CLIENT_SECRET and BEBA_ENV (i.e live or sandbox) using the export command using the keys you received when registering your application from the developer portal.<br>
  You can Register for a developer account and get your client_id and secret at [Beba Developer Portal](https://developer.pikieglobal.com). <br>

 From linux/mac terminal type